hashicorp/terraform-provider-aws/docs/resource-tagging.md

 At least one resource type, the Service Catalog Provisioned Product, does not support removing tags.
 This is likely an error on the AWS side.
 Add the annotation `@Testing(noRemoveTags=true)` as a workaround.

+#### Test Terraform Configurations

+The generated acceptance tests use `ConfigDirectory` to specify the test configurations in a directory of Terraform `.tf` files.
+The configuration files are generated from a [Go template](https://pkg.go.dev/text/template) file located in `testdata/tmpl/<name>_tags.gtpl`, where `name` is the name of the resource type's implementation file wihtout the `.go` extension.
+For example, the ELB v2 Load Balancer's implementation file is `load_balancer.go`, so the template is `testdata/tmpl/load_balancer_tags.gtpl`.

+Replace the `tags` attribute with the Go template directive `{{- template "tags" . }}`.
+When the configurations are generated, this will be replaced with the appropriate assignment to the `tags` attribute.

+Tags should only be applied to the resource that is being tested.

 ### Manually Created Acceptance Tests